adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/debugging.md

   </appSettings>
 ```

+!!! tip
-> **NOTE**: Both the ValidAudience and ValidIssuer will have a slash on the end and be a https URL.
+    Both the ValidAudience and ValidIssuer will have a slash on the end and be a https URL.

 The last three keys are the keys you will need to add.
 Make sure you do not have a `HostName` key as this is how
 the startup file determines if you are running locally or remote.
 Talking of which, edit your